HMS Pretoria Castle (F61)

 HMS Pretoria Castle (F61) was a Union-Castle ocean liner that in the Second World War was converted into a Royal Navy armed merchant cruiser, and then converted again into an escort carrier.
 After the war she was converted back into a passenger liner and renamed Warwick Castle.

 History

-Harland and Wolff built Pretoria Castle in Belfast, launching her in 1938 and completing her in April 1939.
+Harland & Wolff built Pretoria Castle in Belfast, launching her in 1938 and completing her in April 1939.
 The Admiralty requisitioned her for the Royal Navy in October 1939, and had her converted into an armed merchant cruiser with eight 6 in and two 3 in guns, entering service in November 1939.
 In this role she served mainly in the South Atlantic.

 In July 1942 the Admiralty bought her outright for conversion to an escort carrier by Swan Hunter on Tyneside.
 For her new role her armament included ten Oerlikon 20 mm cannon.
 She was commissioned in her new role in July 1943.
 She operated as a trials and training carrier, seeing no active combat service.